pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-07-14-cucumber-salad.markdown

 - garlic
 - ginger
 - pickles
 Description: This is Asian cucumber salad...kinda.
 If you've ever wanted to recreate it at home, but somewhat bastardize it, well then you're in the right place.
-I've tried to keep this as "traditional" as possible while using ingredients I regularly have in my white guy kitchen, while also making it <a href='/misc/hidden-sugar'>sugar free</a> and not super oily
+I've tried to keep this as "traditional" as possible while using ingredients I regularly have in my white guy kitchen, while also making it <a href='/misc/hidden-sugar'>sugar free</a> and not super oily.
 Instructions:
 - Cut your <a href='/misc/veggies#cucumber'>cucumber</a> thinly, either with a knife or <a href='https://amzn.to/4q3nlQz'>mandoline</a>.
 Add to a <a href='https://amzn.to/4adxMft'>medium bowl</a> with salt, and mix.
 Let sit for at least 10 minutes for the salt to draw out the water from the <a href='/misc/veggies#cucumber'>cucumber</a>.
 Drain the water, and pat dry